SamChenYu/HelloRenderingEngine-Notes/Lecture29-MultipleContexts.md

 Recall lecture 1 - graphs

+Node and Graphs
+Nodes are geometry, transforms and textures.
+Each edge is a framebuffer
+They allow us to render stuff offscreen to texture attachments.
+These texture attachment can be used on geometry.

+Then you can start rendering.

 ## The Creative Principle Resides In Mathematics

 We identified a DAG as the natural mathematical abstraction